Vojin Rakić

-Vojin B. Rakic (born 1967 in Belgrade, Yugoslavia) is a Serbian philosopher and political scientist.
+Vojin B. Rakic (born 1967) is a Serbian philosopher and political scientist.
 He publishes in English, but also in Serbian.
 He has a PhD in political science from Rutgers University in the United States.
-His publications on ethics, bioethics (human enhancement in particular), Kant, and cosmopolitan justice are considered as influential writings in the international academic arena, as can be read in the references to Rakić`s works, the endorsements of his two latest books, as well as in the open letter of support for Rakić that has been signed by dozens of the world`s most reputed (bio)ethicists and philosophers, in which they state their opinion about him (about all this later in this article).
+He has published on ethics, bioethics (human enhancement in particular), Kant, and cosmopolitan justice.

 Justice and Kant

 Rakić is the author of a variety of books and articles from the domain of philosophy and political science.
-They include "How to Enhance Morality", "The Ultimate Enhancement of Morality",A Theory of the Normative Will, History and Future of Justice and Hegemony, Culture and Human Resources in Politics.
+They include How to Enhance Morality, The Ultimate Enhancement of Morality, A Theory of the Normative Will, History and Future of Justice and Hegemony, Culture and Human Resources in Politics.
 In History and Future of Justice Rakić analyzes the teleological thesis that history in the long run is marked by a gradual development of morality and justice, and that humanity will achieve a condition of "perfect justice" at the end of its historical development– provided that history will last sufficiently long.
 A topical book influenced by History and Future of Justice is The Evolution of God, published in 2009 by Robert Wright.

 In a number of his writings Rakić shows that the essence of Kant's understanding of the concept of justice in international relations is to be found in Religion within the Bounds of Bare Reason, a book that has mostly escaped the attention of scholars dealing with this aspect of Kant's thought.

-A New Ethical Theory
+New ethical theory

 In his latest books, both published by Springer in 2021 (How to Enhance Morality and The Ultimate Enhancement of Morality) Rakić reviews existing (bio)ethical theories and proposes an original ethical theory (the theory of "Ultimate Morality"), showing the superiority of this theory and asserting that this will become the dominant ethical theory of our time.